habibtalib/laravel-api-tutorial/training/day-1-laravel-api-foundations.md

 - PHP 8.2 or newer
 - Composer
-- SQLite, MySQL, or PostgreSQL
+- MySQL 8.0 or newer
 - Git
 - A code editor
 - Postman, Insomnia, or curl

-For local training, SQLite is the simplest database choice.
+For this training, MySQL is the default database so students practice the same relational database workflow commonly used in Laravel production projects.

 ## Important Laravel Note